lpil/lpil/README.md

   * Can change user passwords (email it to them?)

 * Reports
-  * Reports can be accessed by users with permissions
+  * Can be accessed by users with permissions
   * A report of all documents can be generated
     * Grouped by expiry date (expired, soon to expire, etc)
     * Spreadsheet format